Preparing for the Intel® Many Integrated Core Architecture

 The Intel® Many Integrated Core Architecture (Intel® MIC Architecture) provides a product family optimized to deliver performance for highly parallel applications or highly parallel kernels within applications.
 The Intel® Xeon Phi™ coprocessor is a member of this product family.

-It is essential that you read this guide from start to finish using the built-in hyperlinks to guide you along a path to a successful port and tuning of your application(s) on Intel® Xeon Phi™ coprocessor.
+It is essential that you read this guide from start to finish using the hyperlinks to guide you along a path to a successful port and tuning of your application(s) on Intel® Xeon Phi™ coprocessor.
 The paths provided in this guide reflect the steps necessary to get best application performance on this exciting architecture.

-This chapter provides information on preparing applications for optimal performance for Intel® Xeon® Architecture and the Intel® Many Integrated Core Architecture (Intel® MIC Architecture).
+This chapter provides information on preparing applications for optimal performance for Intel® Xeon® processors and the Intel® Many Integrated Core Architecture (Intel® MIC Architecture).
 Specifically, this chapter addresses considerations for algorithms and general coding techniques for performance.
 This chapter highlights key aspects of an application that need to be considered.
 Topics include:

 Preliminary Information: Finding documentation and your support community and basic development environment requirements